DONATE

 Ramadan Duas

-Making dua throughout Ramadan, especially during the last 10 nights, is highly encouraged.
-Laylatul Qadr, the Night of Power, is particularly significant as it commemorates the revelation of the Qur’an to the Prophet Muhammad (PBUH).
+Making dua in the month of Ramadan, especially during the last 10 nights, is highly encouraged.
+Laylatul Qadr (the Night of Power) is particularly significant as it commemorates the revelation of the Qur’an to the Prophet Muhammad (PBUH).

 Wa bisawmi ghadinn nawaiytu min shahri Ramadan.